-The address for delivery of the package containing the classified appendix is: Mail Custodian, Suite 1M40, 300 E Street SW, Washington, DC 20546.
-The package containing the classified appendix should be sent to NASA Headquarters by whatever means is appropriate (courier, U.S. Registered Mail, etc.).
-The point-of-contact for the AO (Section 6.1.5) should be notified that a classified appendix has been submitted.
-The Heritage Appendix should additionally indicate that a classified appendix has been submitted.
+The address for delivery of the package containing the classified appendix regarding heritage is: Mr. Paul Raudenbush, Chief, NASA Headquarters Security Office, Suite 1M40, 300 E Street SW, Washington, DC 20546.
+The package containing the classified appendix regarding heritage should be sent to NASA HQ by an appropriate means (e.g., courier, U.S. Registered Mail, etc.) with coordination in advance with the receiving facility.